Using loops is one way to possibly improve your app and earn points in the the Demo Video section of the rubric.

 Imagine you were asked to write your name down 100 times in a row.
 This might take you a long time, and you might make a few mistakes along the way.
 This is a perfect task for a computer, which would be able to do it really fast and without any mistakes.
 You can take advantage of this by using loops.
 A loop is a block of code that will repeat over and over again.

 There are two types of loops, “while loops” and “for loops”.
-While loops will repeat until a condition is no longer true, and for loops will repeat a certain number of times.
+While loops will repeat while a condition is true, and for loops will repeat a certain number of times.
 You’ll also learn about for each loops which are a type of for loop that repeats once for each item in a list.
 Let’s go through each of them in more detail.

 For loops will repeat a block of code a set number of times.
 The reason they are called for loops is that you can tell your app how many times you want it to repeat to the code for.
 You can think about for loops as telling your app, “repeat this, for 17 times” or “repeat this, for 5 times”.